open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 the `OnEmit` call.
 If `logRecord` is needed after `OnEmit` returns (i.e. for asynchronous processing) only reads are permitted.

-It is implementation specific whether `logRecord` modification are also applied to the subsequent registered processors.
-For instance, `logRecord` may be passed by value or by reference.

 #### ShutDown

 Shuts down the processor.
 Called when the SDK is shut down.
 This is an